The first time I visited Faver Dykes State Park, it was not an intentional visit. It was an emergency.

 If I had gone another 300 yards, I would have found the entrance to the campground.

-Anyway, I eventually got back onto I-95, which was still in the throes of the downpour, and moved down to the next exit, where I easily found a 24-hour Wal-Mart to park my rig.
+Anyway, I eventually got back onto I-95, which was still in the throes of the downpour, and moved down to the next exit, where I parked at a 24-hour Wal-Mart.

-We spent the night there, waking up the next morning to the sweet sound of tweeting birds and sunlight.
-Looking out the window, we were looking out on a beautiful pond filled with tropical vegetation and surrounded by thick stands of palm trees.
+We spent the night there, waking up the next morning to the pleasant tweeting of birds in the trees around a beautiful pond, its shorline thick with sub-tropical vegetation.